 My tip for this particular dish is to perhaps reference both of the recipes I have linked in this section.

-My reason being that even if you use the original recipe for ease, being able to see how Babish constructs the cake in the video is really helpful.
+My reason being that even if you use the original recipe for ease, being able to see how the cake is constructed in the Binging with Babish video is really helpful.
 He goes through it part by part and to be able to see him building it makes it easier to see yourself building it.

 At least, that’s how I feel when it comes to visual aids.